Biomass Laboratory, School of Chemistry, University of Costa Rica, Costa Rica

 Liquids flow through porous matrices by either simple Fickian diffusion (concentration gradients) or by capillarity (intermolecular forces between the liquid and surrounding pore walls).
 Three solid properties define liquid diffusivity through porous materials: a) porosity (void fraction), b) constrictivity (ratio of mean diameter of moving liquid molecules to diameter of pores) and c) the tortuosity of pores.
 It is reasonable to state that fluids diffuse faster in porous materials which show high xc values.

-Thus, xc can be used as a relative measure of water diffusivity amongst a group of porous materials, besides the macroscopic indication of the fraction of loosely bound moisture in the drying material.
+Thus, xccan be used as a relative measure of water diffusivity amongst a group of porous materials, besides the macroscopic indication of the fraction of loosely bound moisture in the drying material.
 Diffusivity is also an important factor in heterogeneously-catalysed processes where catalyst molecules must move and act through pore networks, such as the pulping of wood or the saccharification of lignocellulosic materials.

 Thus, we should like to describe an uncomplicated method for the determination of the relative diffusivity of water (and liquids in general) in porous materials based on drying kinetics.
 A molecular interpretation of the results is also included.
+Materials and Methods Materials

 The non-biological samples tested were: diatomite (Industrias Mineras, Barranca, Costa Rica: SiO2 80, 10 %, Al2O3 10, 30 %, Fe2O3 0, 55 %, Na2O 0, 04 %), the zeolite Molecular Sieve Type 4 A (Caledon Laboratories, Canada); the strongly acidic cationic ion-exchange resin Dowex 50W-X2® (H+ form, Fluka) and the anionic ion-exchange resin Rexyn®202 (Cl–-SO4= form, Fisher).